 Since in many areas of Cambodia little upgrading has been undertaken since the 13th century it’s a lot easier to see the more obvious traces of many old roads.
 For example, the N6 which in part traces the old route from Bhavapura/Ishanapura, (Sambor Prei Kok) to Angkor still used the impressive Jayavarman VII period bridge at Kompong Kdei up to only a few years ago and many preserved minor bridges can be seen along the road side.

-Important Angkor roads in Cambodia include the route south from modern Phnom Penh linking up Ta Prom Tonle Bati, Phnom Chisor and Angkor Borei – now the National 2, the aforementioned Sambor Prei Kok to Angkor route, the famous Angkor to Beng Melea route from where a fork leads to Koh Ker and another east to Preah Khan (the former has been upgraded in parts the latter untouched since), an east by north east route linking up with the vast Banteay Chmar site and the important northern route heading to Pimai by way of Ta Muan, Phnom Rung etc. (Many traces of the latter 2 can still be seen today).
+Important Angkor roads in Cambodia include the route south from modern Phnom Penh linking up Ta Prom Tonle Bati, Phnom Chisor and Angkor Borei – now the National 2, the aforementioned Sambor Prei Kok to Angkor route, the famous Angkor to Beng Melea route from where a fork leads to Koh Ker and another east to Preah Khan (the former has been upgraded in parts the latter untouched since), an east by northeast route linking up with the vast Banteay Chmar site and the important northern route heading to Phimai by way of Ta Muan, Phnom Rung etc. (Many traces of the latter 2 can still be seen today).

 Just down the way from Ta Muan Tom is one of Jayavarman’s way stations/rest houses, (a kind of Khmer caravanserai), of which he is said to have built 121 at strategic points along the most important of the ‘Royal Roads’.

-The ‘Thai’ section of the Angkor to Pimai road which is thought to have begun at the Dandrek pass at Ta Muan before heading west to the city of Muan Tam and the major pilgrimage site of Phnom Rung where it turned north-west to Pimai.
+The ‘Thai’ section of the Angkor to Phimai road which is thought to have begun at the Dandrek pass at Ta Muan before heading west to the city of Muan Tam and the major pilgrimage site of Phnom Rung where it turned north-west to Phimai.
 The provincial route 224 is a good bet for the Ta Muan – Phnom Rung section and indeed several minor Khmer ruins can be found close to this road but apart from the 2 ‘ends’ – Phnom Rung to Nang Rong and Pimai to Hin Dat – the section from Phnom Rung to Pimai is difficult to ascertain.
 As far as we know this important Angkor road hasn’t been much researched to date but traces must exist.
 (It would be very interesting to check this out further!)

 Another route which must have been of vital importance – connecting the significant Khmer towns of Lopburi and central Thailand to Angkor – is the trail that went due west from modern Aranyaprathet via Prachinburi (with its minor Khmer ruins), to the old Mon settlement of Ayuthaya.
 The modern national #33; Aran’ – Sa Kaew, Prachin’, Nakorn Nayok – Ayuthaya seems to follow the precise route.
 There were numerous old Mon cities in the lower Chao Phraya region which fell under Khmer rule from the reign of Suryavarman I and a network of roads would have spread out from Ayuthaya including the one to Lopburi (Lavo or Lavodayapura), which now lies presumably hidden underneath the modern 3196.